ebi-ait/ingest-data-archiver/README.md

 __Data archiving request__

 - Mandatory field: `sub_uuid` - the submission uuid.
-- Optional field: `files` - list of files names in submission.
+- Optional field: `files` - list of file names in submission.
     - If unspecified, all files in the submission is archived.
     - This is useful to allow retry of individual data file(s) archiving in case of a failure.